tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Generally speaking, deep learning models are neural networks with more than one hidden layer.

-* Deep neural networks are much more effective than traditional machine learning approaches at discovering non-linear relationships in data and thus are often the best-performing choice for complex or unstructured data like images, text, and voice.
+* Deep neural networks are much more effective than traditional machine learning approaches at discovering nonlinear relationships among data and thus are often the best-performing choice for complex or unstructured data like images, text, and voice.

 Explain to students that deep neural networks allow creating computational models composed of multiple layers that can learn representations of data with multiple levels of abstraction.